 example, secular and some religious denominations promoted the abolition

-of slavery in the mid 19th century while most
+of slavery in the mid 19th century while other

 faith groups justified the maintenance of slavery on religious grounds